floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   ],
 )

-The coupling metric measures how loosely coupled the services are to each other, with a lower value indicating a better modularization.
+The coupling metric measures how loosely coupled the microservices are to each other, with a lower value indicating a better modularization.
 @scn_logical_contributor and @scn_structural_logical_contributor have a similar mean coupling value at 227 and 222.5 respectively, with few outliers.
-@scn_structural_logical has a much lower mean coupling value at 72, indicating that the services are more loosely coupled, and the decomposition is more modular.
+@scn_structural_logical has a much lower mean coupling value at 72, indicating that the microservices are more loosely coupled, and the decomposition is more modular.
-On the other hand, @scn_structural_contributor has a mean coupling value of zero, which means that the services are not coupled at all.
+On the other hand, @scn_structural_contributor has a mean coupling value of zero, which means that the microservices are not coupled at all.
-This can happen when the decomposition is too fine-grained, and the services are too small to be useful.
+This can happen when the decomposition is too fine-grained, and the microservices are too small to be useful.
-Looking at the size of the services in @structural_contributor_service_size, we see that the services are indeed very small, with the exception of one service that is significantly larger than the others.
+Looking at the size of the microservices in @structural_contributor_microservice_size, we see that the microservices are indeed very small, with the exception of one microservice that is significantly larger than the others.

-The cohesion metric measures how well the services are internally cohesive and group related functionality together.
+The cohesion metric measures how well the microservices are internally cohesive and group related functionality together.
 A higher value indicates a better modularization.
 All scenarios have a similar mean cohesion value, ranging from 0.04 to 0.07 for scenario @scn_structural_contributor.
-The latter is likely caused by the significantly larger service, which raises the mean cohesion value.
+The latter is likely caused by the significantly larger microservice, which raises the mean cohesion value.

 #grid(
   columns: (50%, 50%),